Your cookie preferences

 Getting a mortgage from a bank

-However, any lender you select won’t necessarily have the best rates available to you, even your own bank.
-It’s important to compare mortgages before selecting a lender directly, as they'll only be able to offer you the best option from their own range.
+However, any lender you select won’t necessarily have the best rates available to you - even your own bank.
+It’s important to compare mortgages across a number of different lenders - or ask a broker to do that for you.

 Advantages of getting your mortgages from a bank

-• The application process can be shorter and slightly simpler with your own bank or building society, as your income is easier to assess
+• Streamlined application process.
+The application process can be shorter and slightly simpler if you apply for a mortgage with your own bank or building society, as they already have access to your information and financial history.

 Disadvantages of getting your mortgages from a bank

 • Not all lenders accept all types of applicants.
-Approaching a random lender without knowing if you meet their criteria can lead to being declined, which can affect your credit score, and impact future applications
+Approaching a lender without first understanding their specific criteria can result in a declined application, which could negatively impact your credit score and impact future applications

-• Comparing mortgages online can be very time consuming and there’s a chance you’ll miss out on certain offers.
-Internet rates tables and comparison tools aren’t able to take your individual circumstances into account and some promote sponsored products that won’t necessarily be the best for you
+• Time-consuming comparisons.
+Comparing mortgages online can be time-intensive to navigate, and there’s a chance you’ll miss out on certain offers.
+Internet rates tables and comparison tools aren’t able to take your individual circumstances into account and some promote sponsored products that won’t necessarily be the best for you.

-They have good working relationships with banks, building societies and specialist mortgage lenders, meaning they can assess your circumstances and immediately know which has criteria that will suit your circumstances.
+Whole-of-market brokers have good working relationships with banks, building societies and specialist mortgage lenders, meaning they can assess your circumstances and immediately know which lender might be the best fit for your situation.

 Advantages of getting your mortgages from a broker

-• Mortgage brokers can help complete your application, the associated paperwork and the ongoing communication that is necessary throughout your mortgage application
+• Mortgage admin support.
+Mortgage brokers can help complete your application, the associated paperwork and the ongoing communication that is necessary throughout your mortgage application.

-• If you’re an expat, older borrower, self-employed, have bad credit, or are looking to buy a property that many lenders will shy away from, a mortgage broker may be able to help you find a lender that you wouldn’t be able to access by yourself
+• Support with unique or complex situations.
+If you have complex circumstances, a mortgage broker can be invaluable.
+Whether you're an expat, an older borrower, self-employed, have a history of bad credit, or are buying an unconventional property, a mortgage broker may be able to help you find a lender that you may not be able to access by yourself.

-• Mortgages can be complicated and the industry is renowned for using jargon.
-Speaking to a broker can give you a better understanding of what you’re taking on and how to get the best out of your mortgage
+• Demystifies mortgage jargon.
+Mortgages can be complicated and the industry is known for its confusing terminology.
+A good broker will cut through the jargon and explain everything in simple terms.
+This can give you a better understanding of what you’re taking on and how to get the best out of your mortgage.

-• Using a mortgage broker to compare deals on the market can save you a lot of time compared to doing this yourself.
-They have knowledge of the most recent rates and products readily available, whereas websites can be out of date
+• Save time and hassle.
+Using a mortgage broker to compare deals on the market can save you a lot of time compared to doing this yourself.
+They have knowledge of the most recent rates and products readily available.

-• Many mortgage brokers are also able to advise on relevant insurance products to support your mortgage
+• Get advice on related insurance.
+Many mortgage brokers are also able to advise on relevant insurance products to support your mortgage.

-• If you’re not able to get a mortgage in your current circumstances, they can provide advice about how to prepare your credit file and general finances for a successful future application
+• Receive support for a successful future application.
+If you’re not able to get a mortgage in your current circumstances, can provide professional advice and a clear action plan on how to improve your credit file and financial position to improve your chances of being successful with an application in the future.

 Disadvantages of getting your mortgages from a broker

-• The major disadvantage of a mortgage broker is the additional fees involved.
-Most brokers will charge a fee, although some take their fee from the lender, rather than the customer, so it’s a good idea to understand what the payment structure is before selecting the right broker for you
+• Potential broker fees.
+The major disadvantage of a mortgage broker is the additional fees involved.
+Most brokers will charge a fee, although some take their fee from the lender, rather than the customer.
+It’s a good idea to understand what the payment structure is before selecting the right broker for you

-• It can take a bit longer to get to the application stage when going through a broker, because they search the market for the best deal for you, rather than putting an application in straight away
+• It could take longer to compare your options.
+It can take a bit longer to get to the formal application stage when going through a broker, because they search the market for the best deal for you, rather than putting an application in straight away.

 How to get the best mortgage deal for me